 - Reading difficulties

 - Decreased visual acuity

 These visual aberrations may affect professional, educational and other aspects of daily living.

 Unfortunately, TBI-related vision problems may often be overlooked during the initial brain injury treatment as visual disruptions may not be present until some time has passed following the accident.

 How Can an Optometrist Help in the Recovery of a TBI?

 Optometrists, who typically work as part of an interdisciplinary team, play a crucial role in treating patients with TBI.
 Neuro- optometric rehabilitation optometrists (neuro-optometrists) assess and treat TBI-related visual disorders that impact the patient’s rehabilitative progress and quality of life.

-At The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry, we see a variety of patients who have had TBI, whether due to a sports injury, motor vehicle accident, or fall, with visual problems range in complexity and severity.
+At Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry, we see a variety of patients who have had TBI, whether due to a sports injury, motor vehicle accident, or fall, with visual problems range in complexity and severity.
 By staying on top of the most recent research, Dr. Marianne Hopkins can properly tailor a treatment plan to the patient’s unique needs for maximum results.

 Two Types of Eye Doctors Specialize in the Detection and Treatment of TBI